-The southern sliding door may remain open while the room is in use, to provide adequate ventilation to the space.
+As these windows are required to be closed, alternative ventilation may need to be provided.
 Rooms are to be ventilated to the standards set out in clause F4.5 of the Building Code of Australia and Australian Standard AS1688.2:1991.
+An air conditioning system with fresh air supply or SilenceAir vents (see www.silenceair.com), see Appendix F will satisfy this requirement.